tpluscode/tpluscode.github.io/source/_posts/2016-04-30-hypermedia-driven-ui.markdown

 </template>
 ```

-See how again the `<object-view>` is used to delegate the decision about
+See how again the `<object-view>` is used to delegate the decision on what template to render.

 Obviously real life Hydra templates will need to be much more sophisticated.
 Template for `hydra:PartialCollectionView`
 would definitely want to hide unnecessary link.
 Template for `hydra:Collection` would likely display a different view for